mabdullahsoyturk/HPC-Paper-Notes/SPIN-Seamless-Operating-System-Integration-of-Peer-to-Peer-DMA-Between-SSDs-and-GPUs/README.md

 * P-router invokes P-readahead mechanism which identifies sequential access pattern and prefetches file contents into a GPU read-ahead partition.
 * P-router checks with P-cache whether the request can be served from the page cache.
 * To invoke P2P via direct disk I/O interface, P-router employs an address tunneling mechanism which delivers the GPU address through unmodified VFS stack and block layers down to the generic NVMe driver.
+* Address tunneling uses a phony CPU buffer as an envelope for the GPU buffer address.

 ![Tunneling](./figures/tunneling.png)

 The rest is implementation details and results on benchmarks.